-Jan Mann, a well-respected individual in collegiate women’s golf, is in her ninth year as head women’s golf coach at the University of North Carolina.
+Jan Mann, a well-respected individual in collegiate women’s golf, is in her 12th year as head women’s golf coach at the University of North Carolina.
 Mann, a proven and experienced head coach, became the fifth head coach in Carolina history and took over the program July 2009.

 In Mann’s first seven years at the helm, the Tar Heels won six team championships and four individual championships.
 In 2010-11, Carolina won the Cougar Classic and the ACC Championship while in 2012-13, the Tar Heels won the Liz Murphey Fall Preview, the Ruth’s Chris Tar Heel Invitational and the UCF Challenge.
 Two of the individual titles came in 2012 when Catherine O’Donnell won the 2012 LSU Golf Classic and the 2012 NCAA West Regional while Elizabeth Mallett won the 2014 SMU/Dallas Athletic Club Invitational.
 In 2016, Carolina won the Cougar Classic led by Kelly Whaley, who was in the individual medalist of the tournament.